egel-lang/egel-docs/source/final.rst

    and although the interpreter gives reasonable performance it indeed isn't fast.
 Though, through Herculean effort, term rewrite systems can be made performant, I don't have that much time.
-However, the interpreter gives you a pretty robust system, and that's worth something too.
+However, the interpreter gives you a pretty robust system and that's worth something too.

 3. It rewrites a DAG.
 Right, no mutation since that would mean